jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Now that we've got those directional _lies_ out of the way, let's discuss how to find the _truth_.
-The hour hand of a 24-hour analog watch follows the apparent path of the sun very well, so it comes in handy as a compass.
+The hour hand of a 24-hour analog watch follows the apparent path of the sun very well as seen from above the north pole.
+So with proper alignment, it comes in handy as a solar compass.
 With a little trickery, even a 12-hour watch will do.

-But first you'll have to identify your solar noon.
-Calculate it or look it up.
-Use 12:00 as a rough approximation _if you must_, or 13:00 during daylight saving time.
+But first you'll have to know two things: your latitude, and what time on your watch corresponds with solar noon.
+You can calculate solar noon or look it up.
+Use 12:00 as a rough approximation _if you must_, or 13:00 during daylight
+saving time.

+One way to identify solar noon is to observe the shadow of a vertical pole over time.
+At solar noon, the pole's shadow will be at its shortest of the day.
+{:.tangent}

-Next, you'll set up your watch as a _reverse equatorial sundial_ and pivot your body till the dial aligns with the sun.
-When it does, you'll know which direction you're facing because a sundial only reads the correct time when it's facing the direction that it's calibrated for.
-Whereas sundials are usually pointed in the proper direction and then used to determine the current time, they work equally well in reverse.
+Next, you'll align your watch as a _reverse equatorial sundial_.
+Once aligned, you'll know which direction you're facing because a sundial only reads the right time when it's facing a particular direction.
+Whereas sundials are usually pointed in that direction and _then_ used to determine the _time_, they work equally well in reverse.

 Read on to find out exactly _how_ to navigate with just an analog watch and a pocket knife.